chchen123/pytpc/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AT-TPC data analysis with pytpc
+AT-TPC Data Analysis with pytpc
 ===============================

 This package provides Python modules for reading, analyzing, and fitting data from the AT-TPC at the